wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.6.2 =
+* Fixed a bug so that the rsvp form works with single page layouts
+* Fixed a bug where the passcode was not being checked.
+Thanks to Jency Rijckoort for reporting the issue.

 = 1.6.1 =
 * Fixed a bug with the jQuery validate library that was causing an error with the 3.5.0 media manager.
 Thanks to Topher Simon for reporting the issue.